containers/crun-vm/README.md

 make running VMs (in simple configurations) as easy as running containers, while leveraging the existing container image distribution infrastructure.

-The runtime expects container images to contain a VM image file under a `/disk` directory.
-The image file can have any name and must be in *raw* format.
+The runtime expects container images to contain a VM image file with any name under a `/disk` directory.
 No other files may exist under `/disk`.
 (This is the convention followed by KubeVirt `containerDisk`s, so you can use those containers with this runtime.)

 Eventually we could make the runtime work with VM images distributed as [OCI Artifacts].
 This would make the work of packaging the VM image into a container